 - Print out your annual membership pass and take a headshot of the members for faster processing time!

-- If you had purchased your tickets through 3rd party vendor, make sure u have barcode on your ticket, if not you got to Q to process your entrance tickets.
+- If you purchased your tickets through a third-party vendor, make sure you have a barcode on your ticket, if not you go to Q to process your entrance tickets.

-- Remember to bring along mosquito repellent, small first aid kit and sunscreen!
+- Remember to bring along mosquito repellent, a small first aid kit, and sunscreen!

 3D2N In JB